jamessimone/apex-rollup/README.md

 // imperatively from Apex, relying on CMDT for additional rollup info
 // if you are actually using this from WITHIN a trigger, the second argument should
-// ALWAYS be the "Trigger.operationType" static variable global static void runFromApex(List<SObject> calcItems, TriggerOperation rollupContext)
+// ALWAYS be the "Trigger.operationType" static variable (unless you're unit testing) global static void runFromApex(List<SObject> children, TriggerOperation rollupContext)

+// overload of the above, with support for the Trigger.oldMap variable (or your unit-tested approximation thereof) global static void runFromApex(List<SObject> children, Map<Id, SObject> oldChildrenMap, TriggerOperation rollupContext)

 // for more info on how this method differs from the one above it, check out the "Parent Level Merges" section!
-// for anything OTHER than merge situations use of this method is an anti-pattern global static Rollup runFromApex(List<Rollup__mdt> rollupMetadata, Evaluator eval, List<SObject> calcItems, Map<Id, SObject> oldCalcItems)
+// for anything OTHER than merge situations use of this method is an anti-pattern global static Rollup runFromApex(List<Rollup__mdt> rollupMetadata, Evaluator eval, List<SObject> children, Map<Id, SObject> oldChildrenMap)

 // imperatively from Apex with arguments taking the place of values previously supplied by CMDT
 // can be used in conjunction with "batch" to group rollup operations (as seen in the example preceding this section)